n0kovo/curl_to_sqlmap/README.md

-# curl_to_sqlmap
+# cURL to SQLMap
-Convert cURL command syntax to SQLMap command syntax
+Convert cURL command syntax to SQLMap command syntax.
+Extremely convenient with "Copy as cURL" in Dev Tools.